 It doesn't always have to be tomatoes!
 This paprika sauce is an epic, the pepper is roasted in the oven and then processed into a creamy pasta sauce without the use of olive oil or any other oil.

-While I was searching for a tasty pasta recipe on Pinterest, I recently came across a “vegan roasted red pepper pasta”, a clean eating dish with a creamy paprika sauce.
+While I was searching for a tasty pasta recipe on Pinterest, I recently came across a “vegan roasted red pepper pasta”, a plant-based dish with a creamy paprika sauce.

 Wow!
 I had to cook that.